 Try try try ... the more instruments you try, the more you can be sure, about what you like.
-It is best to inform yourself in advance about the purchase of a Handpan on the Internet or our homepage.
+It is best to inform yourself in advance about the purchase of a Handpan on or our homepage or on the Internet.
 On our product pages you will find videos of the scale to get a first impression.

 In our store in Mainz you have the possibility to test different manufacturers and scales and ask any questions you might have.
 We will advise you about all instruments and what needs to be considered.
 We always strive to have an extensive selection of manufacturers and scales in our Sound Lab.

 Steel tongue drums are made of thicker steel, the tongues are lasered or cut.
+They resonate longer but are not as loud and rich in sound as a handpan.
 Steel tongue drums cannot get out of tune if handled properly.
-They resonate longer than Handpans and therefore have a more meditative effect.
-Steel tongue drums are somewhat quieter than normal hand pans.

 Handpans are made of thinner steel and are hammered.
 They are more sensitive than steel tongue drums and usually have to be retuned every few years.